etineh/TopStar/README.md

 This project was a major milestone during my learning journey.
 I gained practical experience in:

-* Connecting Android apps to Firebase backend.
+* Connecting Android apps to Spring boot backend.
 * Managing user sessions and data.
 * Building user interfaces and handling app navigation.
 * Handling images and network-based data.